centreon/centreon-archived/doc/en/installation/from_centreon.rst

 Step 1 : Start
 ==============

-To install, start your server on the support (created from the ISO file) of the Centreon Enterprise Server.
+To install, start your server on the support (created from the ISO file) of the Centreon.
 Start with the **Install or upgrade an existing system** option

 .. image :: /images/user/abootmenu.png